MARCH LITERARY BIRTHDAYS

 - Dutch poet and playwright Gerbrand Adriaenszoon Bredero (1585; d.1618)

-- French novelist Marie Madeleine Pioche de la Vergne, comtesse de La Fayette (1634; d.1693), whose masterpiece was the novel La Princesse de Cleves (1678) and whose salons were frequented by Moliere, Boileau, and other important literary figures of the time
+- French novelist Marie Madeleine Pioche de la Vergne, comtesse de La Fayette (baptised 1634; d.1693), whose masterpiece was the novel La Princesse de Cleves (1678) and whose salons were frequented by Moliere, Boileau, and other important literary figures of the time

 - French poet and the first Literature Nobelist (in 1901) Sully Prudhomme (1839; d.1907) aka Rene Francois Armand Prudhomme